blepping/ComfyUI-bleh/README.md

 ## Features

 * Better TAESD previews (see below).
-* Visual previews for some audio models (currently only ACE-Steps).
+* Visual previews for some audio models (ACE-Step and MiniMax Music3).
 * Multi-frame video previews for most common video models (Wan 2.2, 2.1, Hunyuan, LTX 2.3, Minimax H3, etc).
 See [the section on video encode/decode](#blehtaevideoencode-and-blehtaevideodecode).
 * Allow setting seed, timestep range and step interval for HyperTile (look for the [`BlehHyperTile`](#blehhypertile) node).
 * Allow applying Kohya Deep Shrink to multiple blocks, also allow gradually fading out the downscale factor (look for the [`BlehDeepShrink`](#blehdeepshrink) node).